zhaoquanshengchina/getMonthlyEcommerceSales/README.md

 **Gather month to date eCommerce sales, for only specified products/skus.**
 * Strip out any csv rows, line items, that are prior to current month or are not associated with desired product.
 * Output the remaining rows (**matching** items) to an output csv that retains format/header of the original marketplace export.
-* Append spreadsheet functions (xlsx/gsheets) to marketplace's corresponding column, to do standard math on columns for easy reference.
+* Append spreadsheet functions (xlsx/gsheets) to marketplace's corresponding column, standard Spread math for easy reference.

 ## Why?
 **Reliable weekly sales reports.
 Despite each eCommerce platform using different export conventions.**